 We recently received a question from one of our new clients, and we thought it would be a good opportunity to answer it for everyone else out there who was wondering the same thing.
-That question was what writer rankings mean, and how a client can tell if a level 1 writer is just new, or not very good.
+That question was, what do writer rankings mean, and how a client can tell if a level 1 writer is just new, or not very good?

 What are Writer Rankings?

 So, let’s begin at the beginning.
 At Verblio, every new writer starts at level 1.
 To get to new levels, writers have to earn points.
 They earn those points for every article they submit.
 When clients buy their articles, writers earn bonus points for writing the first post in a new client’s queue, and for getting 5-star ratings from clients.

 It sounds pretty simple, right?
 However, while clients might feel a knee-jerk reaction to avoid level 1 writers, it’s important to remember that just because a writer is a beginner at Verblio doesn’t mean he or she can’t get the job done.
 In fact, many of Verblio’s writers have been working in the field for years; they’re new to us, but not new to blogging.
 It’s not always about the writer rankings.

 Or, they may be new to the freelance writing scene, but that doesn’t mean they can’t write.
 Maybe they’ve just been busy with other careers, family, or school.
 Some of our most successful writers have no formal writing experience at all.
 However, they come to the table with a wealth of other life experience and an innate sense of what makes a great blog post.

 In fact, that’s one of the things our writers like most about Verblio: it’s an even playing field.
 No matter what your professional background is, if you can find customers who like and buy your work, you can make some extra cash, hone your writing skills, and rise through the ranks.